jcsteh/osara/readme.md

 As an alternative to using the Parameter combo box, you can press control+tab or control+shift+tab anywhere in the dialog to move to the next or previous parameter, respectively.

+Some effects expose a lot of unnamed parameters which can make finding useful parameters challenging.
+The Include unnamed parameters check box may help with this.
+When unchecked, unnamed parameters are excluded from the parameter list.
+Currently, this means parameters with completely empty names, the single character "-", a name like #001 or a name like P001.

 When you are done working with parameters, press the Close button.
 Alternatively, you can press enter or escape.